-These degrees are approved by the Ohio Department of Higher Education and are designed to equip students for service in full-time ministry leadership, as well as to provide additional training and personal enrichment.
+Valor has the approval of the Association of Biblical Higher Education (ABHE) and the Ohio Department of Higher Education (ODHE).
+These degrees are designed to equip students for service in full-time ministry leadership, as well as to provide additional training and personal enrichment.